javacasm/ICT-in-education-3/SearchingTools.md

 Using google "Searching tools" for...

+## Images

 * Get Free License results
 * Get only some color in the images
 * Get similar image to another (drag a picture in the search box)

+## Searching in some sites

+Some times, the searching tool of a site doesn't work very well

+Then you can use google in order to search that place

+## Using the google cache